 Personal injury cases can be complicated, but the law doesn’t have to be.
-A personal injury lawsuit is civil lawsuit that center on one person suing another because of an accident or injury.
-The most common type of personal injury cases are car accidents, but there are also many other types including slip-and-fall injuries and medical malpractice lawsuits.
+A personal injury lawsuit is a civil lawsuit that centers on one person suing another because of an accident or injury.
+The most common type of personal injury cases are car accidents, but there are also many other types, including slip-and-fall injuries and medical malpractice lawsuits.
 Personal injury cases usually involve two parties: the plaintiff (the injured person) and the defendant (the person who caused the injury and related medical expenses).
-These two people may negotiate with each other to come up with an agreement outside of court or they may decide to go through trial instead.
+These two people may negotiate with each other to come up with an agreement outside of court, or they may decide to go through trial instead.
 In each instance, both parties are likely to have legal representation in the form of a personal injury lawyer.

-Below we’ve outlined some reasons why your attorney might want to take your case to trial instead of settling out of court for your accident and personal injury:
+Below, we’ve outlined some reasons why your attorney might want to take your case to trial instead of settling out of court for your accident and personal injury:

 Obvious plug: do you have a quality lawyer?

 If you’re injured in a car accident or a work accident, the facts surrounding your accident may be complicated by the injuries and losses sustained, including but not limited to medical bills, loss of income, loss of self-care, mental anguish and/or PTSD that follows accidents, and a lack of overall information needed to move forward.